 - Under Delivery Method, specify whether you want to download the license file or receive it by email.

-In this example, the file will be downloaded.
+In this example, the file is downloaded.

 - Click Create File.